Qatar: Politics

-The eighth emir of Qatar is Tamim bin Hamad Al Thani.
-The emir has the exclusive power to appoint the prime minister and cabinet ministers who, together, constitute the Council of Ministers, which is the supreme executive authority in the country.
-The Council of Ministers also initiates legislation.
+The emir holds nearly all executive, legislative, and judicial authority in an autocratic manner under the Constitution of Qatar.
+He has the exclusive power to appoint the prime minister and cabinet ministers who, together, constitute the Council of Ministers, which is the supreme executive authority in the country.
+The Council of Ministers also initiates legislation, which is then approved by the Shura Council, which is also fully appointed by the emir.